vippsas/vipps-partner/partner-documentation-template.md

    If you need help, please contact
    [customer service](https://vipps.no/kontakt-oss/).
 4. Sign the application with BankID.
-5. Order "Vipps på nett" with the settings required by the partner.
+5. Order *Vipps på nett* with the settings required by the partner.
    Try to avoid the
    [typical reasons for delays](https://developer.vippsmobilepay.com/docs/partner#typical-reasons-for-delays).